lbrierley/theme-research-group/content/authors/batkinson/_index.md

   - Postgraduate Students
 ---

-I am a first year MRC University of Glasgow CVR PhD student and am rotating in the VIBE lab.
-For the past two years, I worked at the U.S. CDC Division of Vector-Borne Disease where I focused my research on improving viral diagnostics and sequencing protocols.
-My current work in the VIBE lab uses machine learning and language models to predict avian influenza re-assortment patterns based on RNA and protein interactions.
-I am deeply motivated to pursue research through interdisciplinary avenues including disease ecology, molecular virology, field epidemiology and One Health.
+I am a first year MRC University of Glasgow CVR PhD student in the VIBE lab.
+Before starting my PhD, I worked at the U.S. CDC Division of Vector-Borne Disease where I focused my research on improving viral diagnostics and sequencing protocols.
+My current work in the VIBE lab incorporates machine learning, field work and serology to predict viral infectivity of vampire bat-borne paramyxoviruses in Peruvian livestock.
+I am particularly interested in the recently characterized vampire bat morbillivirus (VamMV).
+For this project, I am collaborating with SENASA Peru (Peruvian Ministry of Agriculture) and am co-supervised under the [Streicker lab](https://streickerlab.com/).

 Outside of the lab, I like to weight-lift, travel across the Highlands and cook various soups.
-Fun fact: I play Pokemon competitively and am competing in the European International Championships 2025!
+Fun fact: I play Pokémon competitively and have attended the European International Championships!